Preparation and steps for calibration of weighing instruments

 1. Basic work before calibration

-When you consider using calibration weights to start calibrating weighing instruments, it is important to understand some things and plan ahead.
+When you consider starting to calibrate a weighing instrument with calibration weights, it is important to clarify some things and plan ahead.

 2. Eccentricity test